yezzey-gp/yezzey/notes/announce.md

 # Yezzey: GPDB extension for compute-storage disaggregation

-Here's a minimalistic usage guide and some benchmark statistics base on [NY Yellow Taxi](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) 2013-2022 dataset.
+Here's a minimalist usage guide and some benchmark statistics based on the [NY Yellow Taxi](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) 2013-2022 dataset.

 ## Offloading data into cloud storage
 Let's create a table and populate it with data.